Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Discussion

 \subsection{Reservoir particle interaction}

 As one may infer from equation system \eqref{eq:equi_eqsys}, the condensate formation is crucially dependent on the form of $\Re[\Sigma_0^+(\omega)]$.
 Moreover, since reservoir levels may be shifted also, the relative offset $\Re[\Sigma_{0}^{+}(\omega)-\Sigma_{\bs q}^{+}(\omega)]$ with respect to reservoir states with non-zero $\bs q$ is relevant.
 Taking this into account will change the quantitative predictions of the theory.
-However, as demonstrated in Appendix A, the qualitative behaviour of $\Sigma^+(\bs q)$ is independent of $q$, the double-peaked shape remains the same as well as $\Sigma_{\bs q}^+(\mu)=0$ for arbitrary $\bs q$.
-That's why a more thorough treatment (the one similar to what is done for 3D cold atom gas in Ref. ~\cite{Stoof_instability_9192}) will not change qualitative predictions of the model.
+However, as demonstrated in Appendix A, the asymptotic behaviour of $\Sigma^+(\bs q)$ is independent of $q$, the double-peaked shape remains the same as well as $\Sigma_{\bs q}^+(\mu)=0$ for arbitrary $\bs q$.
+That's why we hope that a thorough treatment (the one similar to what is done for 3D cold atom gas in Ref. ~\cite{Stoof_instability_9192}) will not to affect qualitative predictions of the model.